yhilem/mapsforge_vtm/docs/Integration.md

 ## Jars

-You can find release and snapshot jars (regular and with dependencies) in [Maven Central](https://search.maven.org/search?q=g:org.mapsforge) and [Sonatype OSS Repository Hosting](https://oss.sonatype.org/content/repositories/snapshots/org/mapsforge/).
+You can find jars (regular and with dependencies) in [Maven Central](https://search.maven.org/search?q=g:org.mapsforge).

 Third party jars can be found at their respective sites or in Maven Central repository.